 Before you even look at the answers, check how many people are actually taking your survey.
 Your response rate (the percentage of people who opened the survey) and completion rate (the percentage who finished it) are the first health checks for your feedback process.
 Low numbers can signal a problem.
 Maybe your email subject line wasn't compelling, or the survey itself was too demanding.
 As a general rule, short surveys reduce fatigue and lead to higher completion rates.
 If people are dropping off halfway through, you’re losing valuable insights.
 Tracking these rates helps you refine your survey design and timing to ensure you’re getting a solid, representative sample of feedback.

-Satisfaction Scores and Benchmarks
+Tracking Scores and Industry Benchmarks

 This is where you measure customer happiness directly.
 The most common metric is the Customer Satisfaction Score (CSAT), which typically asks customers to rate their satisfaction with a product or interaction on a simple scale.
 It’s a straightforward way to get a pulse on specific touchpoints in your customer journey.
 But a score on its own doesn't tell the whole story.
 You need context.
 By benchmarking your CSAT scores against your own past performance or industry averages, you can understand if a 75% satisfaction rate is great, average, or a sign you need to improve.
 This helps you set realistic goals and track your progress effectively.